power-assert-js/espower-coffee/README.md

 ---------------------------------------
 `espower-coffee` is a Node.js module loader that instruments [power-assert](http://github.com/twada/power-assert) feature into target CoffeeScript sources on the fly.

-Please note that `espower-coffee` is an alpha version product.
+Please note that `espower-coffee` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/twada/power-assert) project for more documentation.

 EXAMPLE